etrulls/cvlab-server/README.md

 This allows us to leverage the annotation and visualization capabilities of Ilastik while executing the bulk of the computation on software components running on external resources, free of dependencies.
-This work has been developed within the context of the Human Brain Project.
+This work has been developed by the [Computer Vision lab at EPFL](https://cvlab.epfl.ch) within the context of the Human Brain Project.

 The server is written in Python 3 using Flask.
 Please consult `reqs.txt` for a list of requirements (probably overtuned, but given for reference).
 You may